FedeBrg/GeneticItemization/README.md

 Integer value used in `Generation Quantity Criteria` to set the desired quantity of generations

 ### targetPopulationPerformance
-Integer value used in `Acceptable Solution Criteria` to set the total population performance
+Integer value used in `Acceptable Solution Criteria` to set the total population performance goal

 ### generationsNotChanging
-Integer value used in `Struct Criteria` and `Content Criteria` to set the quantity of generations which all of them meet a certain condition (i.e. not increasing total population performance more than 1%) before the end criteria finishes the execution
+Integer value used in `Struct Criteria` and `Content Criteria` to set how many consecutive  generations with a given value within `tolerance`'s range are to be found before completion.
+In `Struct Criteria` this value is the generation's total performance, in `Content Criteria` it's the generation's best performing individual.

 ### tolerance
-Double value used in `Struct Criteria` and `Content Criteria` to set maximium diference between some actual generation value and some previous generation value.
-In `Struct Criteria` this value is the total generation performance, in `Content Criteria` is the best individual performance of the generation.
+Double value used in `Struct Criteria` and `Content Criteria` coupled with `generationsNotChanging` to set maximium diference between the current generation and the previous one.

 ### initialTemperature
 Double value used in `Boltzmann Selection` to set the initial temperature of the system